sophiekoonin/localghost/src/about.md

 ![](/static/img/sophie-transparent.png){.about-photo eleventy:formats="webp,png"}

 By day I do computer things for profit, but by night I make music with [Mixtape](https://www.mixtapechoir.co.uk).
-I also enjoy gardening, baking, dogs, crafting, [mechanical keyboards](/keyboards), surreal memes and [video games](/games).
+I also enjoy gardening, baking, dogs, crafting, [mechanical keyboards](/keyboards) and [video games](/games).

-Find me on [Mastodon](https://social.lol/@sophie), or send me an email: [sophie@localghost.dev](mailto:sophie@localghost.dev).
+I don't check social media much, so if you want to get in touch send me an email: [sophie@localghost.dev](mailto:sophie@localghost.dev).

 ## About this site

 As well as being somewhere I occasionally write things, this site is a throwback to the time when web design was a bit more maximalist than it is now, and websites were collections of weird little code snippets you picked up on your internet travels.
-Though hopefully it's a little more accessible and performant than sites were back then.
+Though hopefully it's a little more accessible than sites were back then.

 It's built using the static site generator [Eleventy](https://11ty.dev).